 You may put on weight or your ankles, legs and hands may swell because of fluid building up.
 Tell your doctor or nurse if fluid builds up.
 If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.
 The swelling gets better after your treatment ends.

-This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
+This treatment may make your eyes feel sore, red and itchy.
+This is called conjunctivitis.
 Your doctor will prescribe eye drops to help prevent this.
-It is important to use these as instructed.
+It is important to use these as they tell you.

 It may also make your eyes more sensitive to light and cause blurry vision.
 Always tell your doctor or nurse if you have pain or notice any change in your vision.